10 Affordable Products for People with Dementia That Increase Comfort and Calm

 A clock that’s easy to understand helps someone with dementia keep track of time and dates and reduces disorientation.

-A large digital display on this clock clearly shows the time and day, tells you if it’s morning, afternoon, or night, and also spells out the full date.
+This clock's large digital display clearly shows the time and day, tells you if it’s morning, afternoon, or night, and spells out the full date.

 The large print is great for people with low vision and makes it easy to see from across the room.